Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Appendix

-\end{lemma} \textbf{Proof:} The proof is along the lines of the proof of Proposition~\ref{prop:boundedsupp}.
-We first choose $R'>0$ and construct a subsample $S_{n0}\subset B_{R'}$ with at least $n\gamma$ points, for which $\det(\widehat{C}_n(S_{n0}))$ is uniformly bounded for $n$ sufficiently large.
+\begin{pf} The proof is along the lines of the proof of Proposition \ref{prop:boundedsupp}.
+We first choose $R'>0$ and construct a subsample $S_{n0}\subset B_{R'}$ with at least $n\gamma$ points, for which $\det(\widehat{C}_n(S_{n0}))$ is uniformly bounded\vadjust{\goodbreak} for $n$ sufficiently large.
 By the law of large numbers, $P_n\to P_0$ weakly with probability one.
-Hence, we can choose $R'>0$ such that for all $n\geq 1$,
+Hence, we can choose $R'>0$ such that for all $n\geq1$,